BurningMagyk/magyk81.github.io/README.md

 There was a trailer for *Bokkusu* on StoryLab Interactive's YouTube channel, but the whole channel was taken down.<br><br>
 A two-player puzzle game developed in Unity and C#.<br>
 This game was developed for Storylab Interactive.<br>
-*Bokkusu* is currently featured in the AGDG arcade cabinet stationed in Meow Wolf in Santa Fe, NM.<br>
+*Bokkusu* is currently featured in the AGDG arcade cabinet stationed in Meow Wolf in Santa Fe, NM.<br><br>
-The name "Bokkusu" comes from the Japanese word for "box".<br><br>
 The team behind *Bokkusu*'s development:
 + Joel Castellanos - joel@stellarscience.com
 + Ben Matthews - ben@electricplayhouse.com